poac-dev/website/en/getting-started/installation.md

     * Cygwin64 (next release)

-### About to distribute application
+### About distributing an application
 #### Linux
 On Linux, I have been distributing pre-built binaries statically linked for each architecture at [GitHub Releases](https://github.com/poacpm/poac/releases).

 #### macOS
 On macOS, I have been distributing using [Homebrew Taps](https://docs.brew.sh/Taps).

-Therefore you can also install poac with `brew install poacpm/poac/poac` command.
+Therefore, you can also install poac with `brew install poacpm/poac/poac` command.

 ##### Reasons for still using [Homebrew Taps](https://docs.brew.sh/Taps)
 Poac depends on `variant`, standard library of C++17.